 “RDs work in so many capacities, meaning that everyday is different.
 Most play some sort of role in seeing patients, either in an outpatient or inpatient setting, creating nutrition plans for these patients or having some hand in food service.”

 Now is a great time to begin a career as a Dietitian!
-From 2016 to 2026, employment of these professionals is projected to increase 15 percent.
+Over the next decade, employment of these professionals is projected to increase 11 percent.
 This growth can be attributed to an increasing number of the population who are obese, and therefore require the services of Dietitians to help change their eating habits.
 Along with obesity, a greater demand for preventative healthcare measures has increased interest in health and wellness and thus the need for Dietitians to help the public make healthy food choices.
+Family Physicians and Counselors will often suggest that patients struggling with obesity seek out a Dietitian.
 The aging baby boom population further increases the need for these professionals, as the longevity of their lives is largely depending on healthy choices.

 The majority of Dietitians are employed by state, local and private hospitals, followed by the government, outpatient care centers, nursing homes and residential care facilities.
 Additionally, approximately 6 percent are self-employed.
 The state with the highest level of employment within this occupation is California, followed by New York, Texas, Florida and Pennsylvania.